 ARCO conducted a needs analysis on sustainable sugarcane production in 25 cooperatives in Mauritius.
 The research focused on:

-- Understanding how the sugarcane value chain functions, the various relationships among local actors, and the needs of small planters and their cooperatives
+- Understanding how the sugarcane value chain works, the different relationships among local actors and small planters, and the needs of the cooperatives.